JeremyGelb/geocmeans/JOSS/paper.md

 $v_i$ the cluster *i* \
 $\bar{x}$ the spatially lagged version of *x* \

-As the formula suggests, the SFCM can be seen as a spatially smoothed version of the FCM and *α* controls the degree of spatial smoothness.
+As the formula suggests, the SFCM can be seen as a spatially smoothed version of the FCM and \alpha controls the degree of spatial smoothness.
 This smoothing can be interpreted as an attempt to reduce spatial overfitting of the FCM.

-* `SGFCMeans`, the SGFCM algorithm, combining SFCM and SGFCM and thus requiring the definition of three extra parameters *W*, *α* and *β*.
+* `SGFCMeans`, the SGFCM algorithm, combining SFCM and SGFCM and thus requiring the definition of three extra parameters *W*, \alpha and \beta.
 Only the formula to calculate the membership matrix is different from the SFCM.

 $$u_{ik} = \frac{(||x_{k} - v{_i}||^2 -\beta_k + \alpha||\bar{x_{k}} - v{_i}||^2)^{(-1/(m-1))}}{\sum_{j=1}^c(||x_{k} - v{_j}||^2 -\beta_k + \alpha||\bar{x_{k}} - v{_j}||^2)^{(-1/(m-1))}}$$